 When cervical cells become abnormal and grow in an uncontrollable manner cervical cancer develops.
 During regular pap smears, cervical dysplasia (abnormal growth of the cervical cells) is often discovered.
 Doctors perform additional tests to detect whether the abnormality is cancer or something else.

 The cervical region is the lower part of the uterus that connects to the vagina.
 Cervical cancer mostly develops in this region.

 HPV (Human Papillomavirus)

 In most cases of cervical cancer, several strains of the HPV (Human papillomavirus) play an important role.
-In some individuals, the virus remains latent for years without causing any damage to the body as body’s immune system fight against it; but, in some people, the virus may survive for years and thus contribute to the development of cervical cancer.
+In some individuals, the virus remains latent for years without causing any damage to the body as the body’s immune system fight against it; but, in some people, the virus may survive for years and thus contribute to the development of cervical cancer.

 Some virulent strains of human papillomaviruses (a group of viruses) play a major role in the development of cervical cancer – other less virulent strains cause cervical and genital warts.

 The signs and symptoms associated with cervical cancer do not manifest during the early stages as cancer goes symptomless during the initial stages.